Walid Mattar

 Walid Mattar (born June 7, 1980) is a Tunisian film director.
 He grew up in Tunis and moved to France at the age of 23.
-Interested in film from an early age, he joined the Tunisian Faculty of Amateur Cinematographers when he was just 13.
+Interested in film from an early age, he joined the Tunisian Federation of Amateur Cinematographers when he was just 13.
 He made a number of short films before directing his first feature-length movie in 2017, titled Vent du Nord (North Wind).